 The Anti-Kickback Statute contains several exceptions.
 The exceptions include, but are not limited to:

 - Safe Harbor Transactions

 - Specified Risk-Sharing Arrangements

-If you have questions regarding these exceptions or need documents or contracts prepared that utilize and incorporate these exceptions, you should call the healthcare defense attorneys of the Oberheiden, P.C. for a free and confidential consultation.
+If you have questions or needs regarding these exceptions, you should call the healthcare defense attorneys of the Oberheiden, P.C. for a free and confidential consultation.

 Contact Oberheiden, P.C. online today.

 October 2019 Update: OIG Proposes Major Changes to Anti-Kickback Statute Safe Harbors

 The U.S. Department of Health and Human Services (DHHS) Office of Inspector General (OIG) released proposed modifications to the Anti-Kickback Statute’s safe harbor regulations on October 17, 2019.
 The OIG proposes to establish six new regulatory safe harbors and modify four of the existing safe harbors to provide broader protection for healthcare providers and other entities.